-Example language: The greenhouse effect is the way in which heat is trapped close to the surface of the Earth by "greenhouse gases."
+Example language: When these non-renewable resources leave public lands, they end up in the atmosphere where they contribute to the greenhouse effect.
+The greenhouse effect is the way in which heat is trapped close to the surface of the Earth by "greenhouse gases."
 These heat-trapping gases can be thought of as a blanket wrapped around the Earth, which keeps it warm.
-Without them, our planet would be well below the freezing point of water.
+Some amounts of these gases are what make the Earth liveable-without them, our planet would be well below the freezing point of water.
 Greenhouse gases include carbon dioxide, methane, and nitrous oxides.